 How will the young person be included in activities outside the classroom including school trips?

-We are fully inclusive at Wolviston Primary, all pupils can access the school’s educational visits.
-The relevant risk assessments are completed and where the child has a specific need parents or carers may be asked to accompany them on a visit.
+Wolviston Primary School is fully inclusive.
+All pupils can access the school’s full curriculum, including educational visits and trips.
+Relevant risk assessments are completed and where the child has a specific need, parents may be asked to accompany them on a visit.
 All needs will be catered for and the relevant support and provision will be put in place.

 How will the school prepare and support the young person to join that particular school and how will it support the transition to the next stage of education and life?

-Visits to Wolviston Primary School, prior to enrolment are warmly welcomed.
-All parents are invited to a welcome meeting before entry to Nursery or Reception.
-The school has close links with the local secondary schools and pupils take part in a transition week before moving to the secondary school.
-Staff meet with secondary colleagues, to discuss individual cases and hand over all necessary files.
-SEND children who are transferring to secondary school have documentation sent securely to their new school.
-The SENCO works closely with Y6 class teachers to identify those pupils which may benefit from implementing an extended transition period.
+We have close links with local secondary schools and pupils take part in a number of activities, hosted by the school as well as the organised transition week before moving to the secondary school.
+Staff meet with secondary colleagues, to discuss individual cases and hand over all necessary information.
+SEND children who are transferring to secondary school have their files sent securely to their new school.
+The SENDCo works closely with the Y6 teacher to identify those pupils which may benefit from implementing an extended transition period.
 This is then arranged with the secondary school.

-Where it is felt that pupils with significant needs may require more specialised schooling provision, the SENCO and class teachers will discuss these concerns with parents.
-School options can then be discussed with parents and careful consideration is given as to which schools parents may wish to consider.
-Visits for parents/pupils can then be arranged and a member of Wolviston Primary staff can be available to accompany pupils/parents on these visits.
+Where it is felt that pupils with significant needs may require more specialised schooling provision, the SENDCo and class teachers will discuss these concerns with parents prior to Year 6.
+School options can then be discussed and careful consideration is given as to which school parents may wish to consider.
+Visits for parents/pupils can then be arranged.

 How are the school’s resources allocated and matched to the young person’s special educational needs?

 The school endeavours to accommodate every child’s individual needs no matter how diverse.
-The SEND budget is used to provide additional staffing, re-deployment and resources for pupils.
-Well-trained teaching assistants are able to provide individual and small group support.
+The SEND budget is used to provide extra staffing, re-deployment and resources for SEN pupils.
+Well-trained teaching assistants provide support, individual and small group support.
 Training is provided for staff and specific resources are provided when necessary.

-The SENDCO, works alongside the class teacher, parents, and pupil (where appropriate), to identify ways in which the pupils will be supported and the resources which will be required.
+The SENDCo, working alongside the class teacher, parents and pupil (where appropriate), can identify ways in which the pupils will be supported and the resources which will be required.
 This will be a graduated approach ranging from high quality first teaching and differentiated classroom strategies, physical classroom resources, small group interventions, personalised targeted interventions up to 1:1 TA support.
 Resources will always be allocated based on each pupil’s individual SEND needs in order to meet their needs and help them to achieve improved outcomes.

 How does the school know if I need extra help?